 To be specific, 86% of smartphone time is spent on applications by the users.
 This is excellent news for application developers, marketers, and anybody else considering launching a mobile application.

-The mobile application market has exploded to unprecedented heights, with the total user base approaching 3 billion.
+The mobile app market has exploded to unprecedented heights, with the total user base approaching 3 billion.
 Not only that, but the mobile app business continues to develop at a breakneck pace, indicating a bright future for mobile apps.
 There are several Mobile App Statistics that would surprise you with exceptional facts and figures.

 Mobile applications have become a significant influence in transforming organizations and providing them with a new platform for growth.